BrainFreezeStudios/Responsive-Brain-Freeze-Studios/readme.md

 Q-r0.

-Copyright 2012 by Q-r0 at www.BrainFreezeStudios.com
+Copyright 2012 by Andres Mrad (Q-ro) at www.BrainFreezeStudios.com

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by